-\$350 million in federal funding for the Everglades program was included in the Fiscal Year 2022 Administration budget, providing the most significant boost in funding to the program in many years.
-Meanwhile, the Infrastructure Investment and Jobs Act (also known as the infrastructure bill) includes 1,097,967,736 in funding for Everglades restoration.
+\$447 million in federal funding for the Everglades program was included in Fiscal Year 2023 appropriations, providing the most significant boost in funding to the program in many years.
+Meanwhile, the Bipartisan Infrastructure Law includes \$1.1 billion in funding for Everglades restoration.